 25 Calle El Barranco

 The villa has a key safe outside the front door and the combination is 6291.
 There is a SKY TV system, sound system, DVD player and of course, a swimming pool.
 We also have WiFi but it can be a bit slow.
-The WiFi password is rbby-imph-2ag3.
 There is also a washing machine and ironing board (god forbid).

-The villa is looked after by Julie Ann and Dave who are really nice and very helpful and drop by twice each week.
+The villa is looked after by a service company who are really nice, very helpful and drop by twice each week.

 We’ll have a welcome drinks party followed by a big snack spread on the night you arrive, we’ll also be cooking you dinner on Sunday, and Friday night.
 On the rest of the nights we’ll take you to some of our favourite places (if you’d like).

 We will make you an outstanding breakfast every morning except Wednesday when we’ll leave everything out for you but you’ll have to make your own.